jewdev/NotABot/README.md

 + I don't know why but the `client.login` has been changed so I fixed it
 + Improved the bot's game!
 When the bot leaves / joins a server, the bot's game will be changed.
 + Typos :/
++ Changed the bot's game / stream
 ### Removed:
 - The spammy messages that was in the `help` command
 - Permanently removed `bugreport` because you can report bugs [here](https://github.com/BlueMalgeran/NotABot/issues)
 - Removed the `uptime` command and made another command with more informmation!
+- Removed the `warn` commmand
 ### TODO:
 + ~~watch porn~~
 + Unban command.